About British Land

 Whilst it was a new building, it was a challenging environment for wireless: 6 storeys with mixed occupancy.
 Floors 1 & 2 were to be let to tenants but wireless LAN service was needed on the ground floor reception and floors 3 to 5.
 There was to be no wireless leakage to the unoccupied parts of York House nor outside the building.

 There was also a requirement to handle a specific – yet different – number of simultaneous voice calls per floor, plus the data users.
-A high-profile, critically important project, BL had high expectations of affini to deliver a solution: and get it right, first time.
+A high-profile, critically important project, BL had high expectations of Affini to deliver a solution: and get it right, the first time.

 An Integrated Approach